seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 A whoreson tisick, a whoreson rascally tisick so
 troubles me, and the foolish fortune of this girl;
 and what one thing, what another, that I shall
-leave you one o’ these days: and I have a rheum
+leave you one o' these days: and I have a rheum
 in mine eyes too, and such an ache in my bones
 that, unless a man were cursed, I cannot tell what
-to think on’t.
+to think on't.
 What says she there?

 **TROILUS**
 Words, words, mere words, no matter from the heart: